Verifiable-Reference-Letter/frontend/Notes.md

 - this is a crucial part of signature verification as ecrecover will allow us to recover the hex public key
   - we can then derive the publicAddress to see if it matches with our stored publicAddress
 - so what is this ecrecover? (**see AuthModule in backend**)
-  - let's first look at the process signing
+  - let's first look at the process of signing

+#### Signing

 > import * as EthUtil from "ethereumjs-util";
 > EthUtil.keccak256() // hashing algo used by ethereum

 - we use web3/metamask to sign the transaction
-  - not that this is different from web3.eth.sign which is deprecated
+  - not that web3.eth.personal.sign is different from web3.eth.sign which is deprecated
   - this posed initial issues with verification that have subsequently been resolved
     - we must use EthUtil.hashPersonalMessage() to have the right prefix for verfication
   - the thing we sign is called the **message**
   - the thing that is the output of signing is called the **signature**
     - the signature is 132 characters long in hex.
-132?
-      - the first 2 characters are '0x'
+      - without the 0x prefix it is 130 characters long or 65 bytes.
-      - the next 64 bytes make up what we call the 'r' and 's' part
+      - the first 64 bytes make up what we call the 'r' and 's' part (32 bytes each)
-      - the last byte is the v part of the signature, which is this extra piece of data that *allows* ethereum to recover the publicKey
+      - the last byte is used to derive the v part of the signature, which is this extra piece of data that *allows* ethereum to recover the publicKey
         - without it verification would not be possible
   - we use the message, signature, and publicAddress to perform *verification* as we will see in a little bit